Louise Harnby | Crime Fiction and Thriller Editor

 Picture

-In the mainstream publishing industry, books are commissioned and scheduled for publication often up to a year and a half in advance, sometimes longer!
+In the mainstream publishing industry, novels are commissioned and scheduled for publication often up to a year and a half in advance, sometimes longer!

 That time frame isn’t down to the publisher being busy with other stuff; rather, it’s about giving the relevant team members the necessary time to take the book through a rigorous editing process and carry out a staged prepublication marketing campaign.